andersonjwan/tltk-mtl-ext/README.md

 ## How to Use

-To use the module, there is no currently available pip installation; therefore, everything will have to be organized locally by you.
+To use the module, there is currently no available pip installation; therefore, everything will have to be organized locally by you.

 ### Dependencies
-In order to run take advantage of the library, the following dependencies must be installed:
+In order to take advantage of the library, the following dependencies must be installed:

 1. Python3
 2. TLTk MTL Python Library